open-telemetry/opentelemetry-collector-contrib/exporter/coralogixexporter/README.md

     # Traces emitted by this OpenTelemetry exporter should be tagged
     # in Coralogix with the following application name
     application_name: "MyBusinessEnvironment"

+    # Timeout is the timeout for every attempt to send data to the backend.
+    timeout: 30s
 ```
 ### Coralogix's Endpoints
 | Region  | Traces Endpoint                          | Metrics Endpoint                        |